.45 Black Powder Magnum: Overview

 The .45 BPM was originally developed for use in replica Colt Walker black powder revolvers.
 Specifically, Colt Walker replicas that have been converted to allow the use of firearm cartridges by incorporation of a "converter cylinder".
 A. Uberti Firearms is one such company that manufactures replica revolvers.

 The Colt Walker was the largest and most powerful black-powder revolver ever produced.
-Because its cylinder could hold 60 grains of black powder in each of its six chambers and it's regarded as the world's first magnum revolver.
+Because its cylinder could hold 60 grains of black powder in each of its six chambers it is widely regarded as the world's first magnum revolver.
 The Colt Walker was unsurpassed in power by any commercially-manufactured repeating handgun from its introduction in 1847 until the arrival of the .357 Magnum in 1935.
 Samuel Colt, with suggestions from Captain Samuel H. Walker, designed it as a "cap and ball" revolver to shoot both lead round balls and picket bullets.
 This was prior to the development of self-contained cartridges as used in most modern firearms today.
 As such, an unconverted Colt Walker is a front loading percussion revolver.

 After the introduction of the .45 Colt cartridge, in 1873, the conversion of .44 caliber percussion revolvers began.
 Percussion cylinders were replaced with rear loading cartridge cylinders.
 This allowed the use of the .45 Colt cartridge.
 The load range for this cartridge was typically 28 to 40 grains of black powder.
 Thus, a Colt Walker revolver converted to shoot the .45 Colt cartridge is limited to a maximum of 40 grains, even though the revolver was originally designed to load up to 60 grains.
 The .45 BPM cartridge was developed to allow for black-powder loads of more than 40 grains.
 This gives the converted Colt Walker the convenience of using self-contained cartridges and the advantage of loads beyond the 40 grain limitation of the .45 Colt cartridge and provides the added benefit of moving the bullet closer to the forcing cone as compared to the .45 Colt.
 This can potentially improve accuracy by reducing "bullet jump".

 The .45 BPM can hold up to 60 grains of black powder.
 A 60 grain cartridge configuration may be desirable to use as a novelty rifle cartridge such as for a lever-action carbine.